5 Important questions to ask yourself before investing into a business

-4. How will I finance it?
+4. How will I finance my business?

 Obviously you can’t go into business without being able to pay for it.
 For most people, financing a new business requires some sort of bank loan.

 If so, you’ll need to consider what types of loans are available, your loan structure and your current financial position.
-A good start is to make an appointment with a business banker who specialise in business loans.
+A good start is to make an appointment with a business banker who specialises in business loans.
 They will be able to guide you in terms of how much you’re able to invest into a business and how much you’ll need to service it.
 They also help you access the best deal.